F-16 pilot ejects before jet crashes into California building

 Officials said that the cause of the crash is under investigation.

-(The story corrects “after” to “before” in headline)
+(This story corrects “after” to “before” in headline)

 Reporting by Dan Whitcomb and Steve Gorman in Los Angeles; additional reporting by Rich McKay in Atlanta; Editing by Sandra Maler and Peter Cooney